khuang28jhu/bs3/README.md

 CNV: Copy number variation calling

-For a complete introduction to Methgo and download of its dependcies, please go to here: [MethGo Tutorial] (https://methgo.readthedocs.io/en/latest/)
+For a complete introduction of Methgo and to download of its dependcies, please go to here: [MethGo Tutorial] (https://methgo.readthedocs.io/en/latest/)

 Please use toMethgo.py to transition to MethGo. toMethgo.py takes in and delivers to the MethGo pipeline the .sam ouput from the [Alignment](#Alignment) stage and the .CGmap file from the [Methylation Rate Calculation](#MethylationRateCalculation) stage.